Punktum-dk/das-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 1.15 2019-03-28
+  - Added information on IP address whitelisting to section on [nvironments](#available-environments)

 - 1.14 2018-11-30
   - Sandbox accounts and credentials are no longer supported and has been removed